lwhite14/lwhite14/README.md

 <h2>Hi there 👋, I'm Luke!</h2>
-<p>I'm a Graduate Software Developer who studied Computing and Games Development at the University of Plymouth.</p>
+<p>I'm a Graduate Software Engineer who studied Computing and Games Development at the University of Plymouth.</p>

 <h3>About me</h3>